dslab-epfl/svshi/README.md

 ## White paper

-See [the white paper](/src/documentation/documentation.md) for an in-depth understanding about why SVSHI exists, what it does and how it does it.
+See [the white paper](/src/documentation/documentation.md) and [the reports](/src/documentation/reports) for an in-depth understanding about why SVSHI exists, what it does and how it does it.

 ## License